sequenceiq/slider/src/site/markdown/cluster/specification.md

 Having moved to Protocol Buffers as the IPC wire format, with a web view alongside, this history could be reconsidered.

+The initial design place most values into the root entry, and relied on Jaxon introspection to set and retrieve the values -it was a Java-first specification, with no external specificatin or regression tests.

+As the number of entries in the root increased, the design switched to storing more attributes into specific sections *under* the root path:

+* `info`: read-only information about the cluster.
+* `statistics`: Numeric statistics about the cluster

 # Sections